 Once the lock-up portion of the program has been completed, the defendant goes to a transitional treatment center.
 During this phase, the defendant must get a job and begin to get used to the increasing hours of free time in the community.

 All of this will be followed by six to nine months of supportive aftercare counseling.
 This counseling helps defendants deal with relapse prevention issues and other problems that are likely to arise with this high-risk population once they return to the community.
 Defendants are provided with intensive supervision including additional office and home visits.
-Defendants in the program are required to attend AA or NA regularly and submit to regular drug testing.
+Defendants in the program are required to attend peer support meetings regularly and submit to regular drug testing.

-DWI Court - The DWI Court Program is a specialized court docket designated to handle defendants with multiple DWI convictions.
-The program is a minimum of 18 months, divided into 4 phases, during which defendants are intensively supervised by the Community Supervision Officer and required to appear in front of the DWI Court Judge on a regular basis.
-Defendants placed in the program are ordered by the court to attend weekly AA/NA meetings, participate in substance abuse treatment, and random urinalysis testing.
+Recovery (DWI) Court - The Recovery (DWI) Court Program is a specialized court docket designated to handle defendants with multiple DWI convictions.
+The program is a minimum of 18 months, divided into 4 phases, during which defendants are intensively supervised by the Community Supervision Officer and required to appear in front of the Recovery (DWI) Court Judge on a regular basis.
+Defendants placed in the program are ordered by the court to attend weekly peer support meetings, participate in substance abuse treatment, and random urinalysis testing.
 The defendant is also required to secure and maintain an Alcohol monitoring device (Ignition Interlock, In-Home, or SCRAM device).
 All of the requirements work toward the ultimate goals of public safety, maintaining offender sobriety, and reducing recidivism.
-The DWI Court program will foster a change in thoughts and perceptions about the seriousness of impaired driving; its dangers, costs, and negative effects on individuals, families, and the community as a whole.
+The Recovery (DWI) Court program will foster a change in thoughts and perceptions about the seriousness of impaired driving; its dangers, costs, and negative effects on individuals, families, and the community as a whole.

-Low Risk Case Management - This program is available to low risk defendants under direct supervision.
+Compliance Caseload - This program is available to compliant and/or low risk defendants under direct supervision.
 Supervision involves defendants reporting via a web-based case management system and providing specific requested information.
-Defendants report to a supervision officer in person every 90 days.
+Some defendants report to a supervision officer in person every 90 days.